ksator/junos_automation_with_rest_calls/README.md

 Example: google map has a public API (read only).
 The python script [**google_map_api.py**](google_map/google_map_api.py) prompts you for an address, and then uses the google map API to get data for that address, and print its latitude and longitude.
 Run this command to use it:
 ```
 $ python google_map_api.py
+which address: 41 rue de villiers neuilly sur seine
+latitude is 48.8890315
+longitude is 2.2806278
 ```

 # REST calls with Ansible